Having a daily devotions time with our young children is beginning a habit we hope will last a life time.

 - the habit of daily setting aside time to spend with God

-- to turn to the Bible for wisdom and purpose (what am I to do)
+- to turn to the Bible for wisdom and purpose

 - to learn to pray

-We continue in this way until the child is a confident independent reader and in a place where they want, from their own heart, to pursue God.
+We would continue in this way until the child is a confident independent reader and in a place where they want, from their own heart, to pursue God.
 Then we transfer these habits to doing it on their own.

 Little children so often delight in God, they see Him simply as their God.
 As parents,with far more baggage in our life, we have to be careful not to complicate things and not to have expectations on our children.
 It is likely, if we listen to their hearts, that we will learn something of God for ourselves.
-So to this end I encourage you, and myself, to keep things simple, keep your eye on the goals and discover a joy in God yourself to pass onto your little ones.
+So to this end I encourage you, to keep things simple, keep your eye on the goals and discover a joy in God yourself to pass onto your little ones.